array-in-a-matrix/instagram-markov-chatbot/README.md

 ### Command-line

 - **`headless`**
-    - If you want to run the program headlessly append `MOZ_HEADLESS=1` to the beginning of the command.
+    - If you want to run the program headlessly append `MOZ_HEADLESS=1` to the beginning of the python command.
 - **`message length`**
     - Optional argument (integer) that determine the length of the sentence.
 If no argument is provided or a non integer number was given, messages will generate with variable length between 1 and 30.